 Fun Facts About Horace’s Duskywing Skipper Butterflies To Wow Your Friends

-• Horace Duskywing Skippers are often mistaken for moths, thanks to their dull brown coloration and habit of spreading their wings out flat when perched.
+• Horace Duskywing Skippers are often mistaken for moths.
+Both types of animals are dull brown and spread their wings out flat when perched.

 • Horace Duskywing Skippers are called “skippers” because of their quick, darting flying style, called “duskywings” because of their dull, brown coloration, and “Horace’s” after a Roman poet (many duskywing species are named after Roman poets) (Glassberg, 1999).